What is the Meaning of Virtual Travel: Will Virtual Reality Change Travel Planning?

 Virtual Experience

-VR trips have numerous benefits to the tourism industry for multiple reasons.
+VR trips have numerous benefits for the tourism industry.

 For one, it allows potential travelers to immerse themselves in destinations before booking a ticket.
 Wouldn’t it be better to know what to expect beforehand?